karan/YALT/README.md

 Karan Goel, 2013

-Yet Another Learning Tool (YALT) is a lightweight utility to make it easier for you to remember things.
+Yet Another Learning Tool (YALT) is a lightweight and minimal utility to make it easier for you to remember things.
 It is a flash-card like system, where you'lll be presented with random questions from selected database.